 - The full birth certificate/s of your children, if applicable.

-- If you are 18 years or older, you must supply police clearance certificates for all countries in which you have resided for a year or longer.
+- Police clearance certificates for all countries in which you have resided for a year or longer.